 “Of course – run the race.
 You have to run the race, we’ll rehab you afterward.”

-I didn’t talk much about the injury online beforehand, but I was totally freaking out.
-It totally threw off my training plan, which, in turn, really shook my mental confidence for completing the event.
+I didn’t talk much about the injury online beforehand, but I was freaking out.
+It threw off my training plan, which, in turn, really shook my mental confidence for completing the event.

-It’s one thing to push yourself hard through an event you know you’ve trained properly for.
-It’s something completely different to do an event when you know you haven’t.
+Pushing yourself hard through an event you know you’ve trained properly for is one thing.
+It’s completely different to do an event when you know you haven’t properly trained.

 Holy mind games, Batman.